Tyler Cravy

 Tyler Jay Cravy (born July 13, 1989) is an American former professional baseball pitcher.
-He has previously played for the Milwaukee Brewers.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Amateur career

 Cravy graduated from Hogan High School in Vallejo, California, in 2007.
 He also spent one semester in his sophomore year at Benicia High School in Benicia, California, but returned to Hogan.
 He had surgery to repair a hernia in 2008, and did not play baseball.
 After attending Diablo Valley College in 2008, he transferred to Napa Valley College in 2009, and pitched for their baseball team.
 He set a school record with 110 strikeouts in 90 1/3 innings pitched.
 Cravy was named the Bay Valley Conference's Most Valuable Player and a Community College Baseball All-American.

 Professional career

 Milwaukee Brewers

-The Milwaukee Brewers selected Cravy in the 17th round of the 2009 MLB Draft.
+The Milwaukee Brewers selected Cravy in the 17th round of the 2009 Major League Baseball draft.
 He signed with the Brewers, receiving a $75,000 signing bonus.
 He began his professional career with the Arizona Brewers of the Rookie-level Arizona League in 2009, and pitched for the Helena Brewers of the Rookie-level Pioneer League in 2010.
-After starting the 2011 season with the Wisconsin Timber Rattlers of the Class A Midwest League, where he struggled with a 5.75 earned run average (ERA).
+After starting the 2011 season with the Wisconsin Timber Rattlers of the Single–A Midwest League, where he struggled with a 5.75 earned run average (ERA).
 The Brewers demoted him to Helena.
 Cravy returned to Wisconsin for the 2012 season, and he responded with a 3.38 ERA.

-In 2013, Cravy pitched for the Brevard County Manatees of the Class A-Advanced Florida State League, and he had a 4-2 win–loss record with a 2.04 ERA in 79 1/3 innings pitched.
+In 2013, Cravy pitched for the Brevard County Manatees of the High–A Florida State League, and he had a 4-2 win–loss record with a 2.04 ERA in 79 1/3 innings pitched.
 After the 2013 regular season, the Brewers assigned Cravy to the Surprise Saguaros of the Arizona Fall League.
-He began the 2014 season with the Huntsville Stars of the Class AA Southern League, and started the league's All-Star Game for the Northern Division.
-After pitching to an 8–1 record and a 1.72 ERA with Huntsville, the Brewers promoted Cravy to the Nashville Sounds of the Class AAA Pacific Coast League (PCL).
+He began the 2014 season with the Huntsville Stars of the Double–A Southern League, and started the league's All-Star Game for the Northern Division.
+After pitching to an 8–1 record and a 1.72 ERA with Huntsville, the Brewers promoted Cravy to the Nashville Sounds of the Triple–A Pacific Coast League (PCL).
 In his first game with the Sounds, he strained his left oblique muscle, and missed the remainder of the 2014 regular season.